integrations/terraform-provider-github/website/docs/r/repository_webhook.html.markdown

 * `repository` - (Required) The repository of the webhook.

+* `owner` - (Optional) The GitHub organization or user the repository is owned by.
+  Defaults to the owner/organization specified in the provider configuration.
+  If neither are given, this field defaults to the authenticated user.

 * `events` - (Required) A list of events which should trigger the webhook.
 See a list of [available events](https://developer.github.com/v3/activity/events/types/).

 * `configuration` - (Required) Configuration block for the webhook.
 [Detailed below.](#configuration)